mischiefsleep/Den-Core-2019/Crypto/block_cipher/README.md

 This program implements a block cipher encryption method based on permutations.

-It will take two argument as input : the file we want to encrypt and the key used for encryption.
+It will take two arguments as input : the file we want to encrypt and the key used for encryption.
 The file is usually a .txt file and the key is usually a string.

 The program will split the text in blocks of the same size as the key and encrypt each block with a permutation generated from the key.